onebeyond/confabulous/README.md

 ```

 ## Loaders
 Loaders are used to load config.
 Out of the box you can load config from command line parameters, environment variables, files, and web servers.
-You can also use one of the following plugins...

-1. mysql-confusion
-2. etcd-confusion
-3. redis-confusion
-4. postgres-confusion
-5. github-confusion
-6. foxpro-confusion
+Once we've got the API a bit more stable we'll start writing plugins for other sources too.

 ### args
 Loads config from command line arguments